 What makes these hubs so cool (and so revolutionary) is the placement of the traditional cup-and-cone bearings.
-Prior to modern free hub designs, the individual cogs (the gears that contact the chain and drive the bike forward) were connected to a "freewheel" that had its own ratchet mechanism.
+Prior to modern free hub designs, the individual cogs (the gears that contact the chain and drive the bike forward) were connected to a "freewheel" that had its own, separately removable ratchet mechanism.
 The freewheel (as a free-standing whole of cogs and ratchet bearings) would then thread onto the aluminum hub via large threads that mated the steel freewheel threads to the aluminum body.
 Not only was that problematic (soft aluminum and hard steel do NOT like one another), the design had major flaws.
-The inherent disadvantage of the freewheel design is that it meant the axle bearings had to be located where the aluminum hub body ended, with a long section of axle left over to extend *through* the freewheel body before it hit the dropout on the bicycle frame.
-This created (creates) a huge leverage point where axles break under stress.
+The inherent disadvantage of the freewheel design is that it meant the axle bearings had to be located where the aluminum hub body ended, with a long section of axle left over to extend *through* the freewheel body before the axle hit the dropout on the bicycle frame.
+This created (creates) a huge leverage point where rear axles break under stress.

 Moving the cup-and-cone to the ends of the axle GREATLY reduce broken and/or bent axles and also made changing cogs much easier.

 In the above picture you can see the first freehub design.
 On the left is the free hub itself (removed from its aluminum hub for servicing) and on the right is a separate free hub secured to the hub, ready to have the axle re-installed.
-If you look closely at the aluminum body on the right, you can see the bulge in the hub body that houses the securing-screw on the freehub (the threaded extension on the left part.
+If you look closely at the aluminum body on the right, you can see the bulge in the hub body that houses the securing-screw on the freehub (the threaded extension on the left part.)

 This picture shows the outboard side of the free hub itself.
 You can clearly see the bearing-race on both free hubs.
 Notice that the bearing races are on the OUTBOARD SIDE of the freehub design.